bufbuild/protobuf-es/README.md

 ## Runtime API

 The runtime library for the generated code is provided by the npm package [@bufbuild/protobuf](./packages/protobuf).

-The generated code actually only contains type definitions and metadata - all serialization and other logic is provided by the runtime library.
-This enables protobuf-es to achieve [small bundle sizes](./packages/bench-codesize), and some unique features like the ability to construct new message types at runtime for advances use cases where code generation is undesirable.
+This is a detailed overview of the features provided by the library.

 ### Messages